rsdoiel/antenna/science_and_technology.md

 date: 2025-01-07, updated: 2025-01-08, from: The Register (UK I.T.
 News)

-<h4>Make America irate again</h4> <p><strong>CES</strong>  The Consumer Technology Association has issued some fresh predictions of how much more Americans may have to pay for their hardware if Donald Trump&#39;s hard-line import tariffs are enacted.…</p>
+<h4>Make America irate again</h4> <p><strong>CES</strong>  The Consumer Technology Association has issued some fresh predictions for how much more Americans may have to pay for their hardware if Donald Trump&#39;s hard-line import tariffs are imposed.…</p>

 <br>